turbobabr/cmd-enter/README.md

 2. Whenever I click outside of the text layer bounds - Sketch exits editing mode and deselects the layer, but usually I want to play with it for a while (e.g, change font size, color, etc).

-**The Solution**
+#### The Solution

-The standard pattern for applying changes in a multi-line text fields is using `cmd` + `enter` shortcut, but Sketch doesn't support it.
-Whenever you hit `cmd` + `enter` Sketch produces a loud "bump" sound instead of expected "Save it!" behaviour.
+The standard pattern for applying changes in a multi-line text fields is using `Cmd` + `Enter` shortcut, but Sketch doesn't support it.
+Whenever you hit `Cmd` + `Enter` Sketch produces a loud "bump" sound instead of expected "Save it!" behaviour.

 Recently I've found out a way to emulate the desired behaviour using custom scripting.
-Wrote a plugin that is bound to `cmd` + `enter` shortcut and on launch it simulates 'Esc' key press.
+Wrote a plugin that is bound to `Cmd` + `Enter` shortcut and on launch it simulates 'Esc' key press.
 So the problem is solved: I have a sense that I apply changes and Sketch keeps my text layer selected!
 Probably I'm the only person who's suffering without `cmd` + `enter` feature, but anyway I decided to share the plugin with the community.

 ### Installation and Usage

 1. Download [cmd-enter.sketchplugin](https://github.com/turbobabr/cmd-enter/raw/master/cmd-enter.sketchplugin) file.
 2. Double-Click it to install in plugins folder.

-Use `cmd` + `enter` shortcut during text layer editing process!
+Use combination of `Cmd` + `Enter` keys during text layer editing process!

 ### License